ViralTexts/gtr-clusters/clusters/18590623-sn88077413-MaximsToGuideAYoungMan.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+“ Keep good company.
+Never be idle.
+If your hands cannot be usefully em­
+ployed, attend to the cultivation of your
+mind.
+Always speak the truth.
+Make
+few promises.
+Live up to your engage­
+ments.
+Keep secrets, if you have any.
+hen you speak to a person, look him in
 the face.
 Good company and good char­
 acter is above all things else.
 Your char­
 acter cannot be essentially injured except